An Immersive Long-term Residential Course in

 Duration: This course is structured around cycles of approximately fifteen months each, which is the minimum period for a well-rounded experience and completion of the basic course syllabus.
 For those who wish to gain further experience and deepen learning, it is recommended to stay longer than the fifteen-month minimum (ideally at least 18 months).
 In certain cases it may be possible to participate for a shorter period as well, so applicants are encouraged to contact us with any questions or concerns about duration.

-Course type: Immersive residential
+Course type: Hybrid Immersive residential , with some elements online

 Cost: Sliding scale (see below for details)